WishwaDissanayaka/UniMeals-Flutter-Mobile-Application/README.md

 # UniMeals-Flutter-Mobile-Application
-This is a mobile application for that offers online food sales and delivery services to students and caterers who are trying to earn extra money and convenience for busy studying university students.
+Uni-Meal is a Mobile application for online food ordering, and It's developed for university students.
+The application can adopt any targeted areas like university, Garment factory, Schools, etc.